-In”What do you wear for cold weather photography when you know you’ll be spending part of the time standing in cold water?”
+In this article, we answer the question,”What do you wear for cold weather photography when you know you’ll be spending part of the time standing in cold water?”

 This is something Jay and I have to deal with quite a lot.
 It’s critically important to stay warm when you are out shooting, so having the right gear is key.
 We wear layered clothing when we’re working in the cold, so we can add and subtract as the weather changes.
 We recommend fleece as a warmth layer – because it is lightweight, and because it holds less than 1% of its weight in water.
 When it gets colder, we also carry a down jacket.
 We always carry waterproof/windproof pants with us wherever we go.
 You can pile on the fleece to try and stay warm… but if it’s windy, you’ll find that the wind passes right through and chills you anyway.